 Is it Legal to Add a Credit Card Surcharge?

 In forty states, the answer is yes, it is legal to add a credit card surcharge.
-In all states except California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas, it is legal to charge surcharges to credit card purchases.
+In all states except Colorado, Connecticut, Kansas, Maine, Massachusetts, and Oklahoma, it is legal to charge surcharges to credit card purchases.